Enhancing Brain Organisation

 Other issues show as difficulties with co-ordination, learning to communicate, reading, writing, attention, being still, perseverence, making friends, showing empathy, coping with the school environment.
 In fact, any feature of an immature brain.

-This includes the developmental diagnoses of Autism, ADHD, Dyslexia and Dyspraxia etc, but many more children have developmental issues that are not acknowledged or fully understood.
+This includes the developmental diagnoses of Autism, ADHD, Dyslexia and Dyspraxia, for example, but many more children have developmental issues that are not formally acknowledged or fully understood.

 Q: How is EBO different?